jonas1307/vending-machine/README.md

 - [x] Show the amount of products available to the user
 - [x] Disable buttons for buying out of stock products
 - [ ] Optimize application for smaller screens (responsiveness)
+- [ ] Add Docker support
+- [ ] Add Github Actions support
+- [ ] Publish the application in a cloud service for having a live preview

 See the [open issues](https://github.com/jonas1307/vending-machine/issues) for a full list of proposed features (and known issues).